How to say adalimumab: AH-dah-lee-mu-mab.

 You can ask your specialist, homecare support nurse or pharmacist for training on the new injection if you need it.

 If there are any changes to your homecare provider, you'll be told before any changes are made.

-- Adalimumab is known by the brand names Humira, Amgevita, Imraldi, Hyrimoz and Hulio.
+- Adalimumab is known by the brand names Humira, Amgevita, Hulio, Hyrimoz, Idacio and Imraldi.